TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Introduction/Index.rst

 =====

-If you wish to contribute, joining the `TYPO3 slack workspace <https://typo3.slack.com>`__ is strongly recommended because it is the main communication medium currently used.
-In order to join the slack workspace, you must create yourself a `typo3.org <https://my.typo3.org/index.php?id=2>`__ account and then  `Register for TYPO3's Slack Platform <https://my.typo3.org/index.php?id=35>`__.
-On that page, you will also find information about the most important channels.
+If you wish to contribute, joining the `TYPO3 slack workspace <https://typo3.slack.com>`__ is recommended as it is the projects chosen platform for communication.
+In order to join the slack workspace, you must create a `typo3.org <https://my.typo3.org/index.php?id=2>`__ account and then  `Register for TYPO3's Slack Platform <https://my.typo3.org/index.php?id=35>`__.
+On that page, you will also find information about recomended channels.

 .. hint::
    You will need a typo3.org account for contribution anyway in order to use Forge and Gerrit.